Foot and Ankle Institute of Colorado

 Ankle arthroscopy is an advanced procedure used to diagnose and treat many ankle joint issues.
-At Foot and Ankle Institute of Colorado, in Colorado Springs, Colorado, skilled podiatric surgeons Matthew Hinderland, DPM, and Jordan Cameron, DPM, have advanced training in ankle arthroscopy.
+At Foot and Ankle Institute of Colorado, in Colorado Springs, Colorado, skilled podiatric surgeons Matthew Hinderland, DPM, Jordan Cameron, DPM, Trevor Whiting, DPM, Tyler Gloschat, DPM, and Joseph Fleck, DPM, have advanced training in ankle arthroscopy.
 They regularly use ankle arthroscopy for the diagnosis and treatment of conditions like chronic ankle pain, ankle instability, ligament repair, and more.
 Book an appointment online or by calling either office to speak with a friendly team member today.

 Foot and Ankle Institute of Colorado uses a minimally invasive procedure called ankle arthroscopy to diagnose and also treat damage within your ankle joint.